brunoamancio/TangleNet/README.md

 ## Setup

-Setup a local full node and run it
+Setup a local fullnode and run it
 ```
 https://github.com/iotaledger/iri
 ```